At ProMedica Toledo Children’s Hospital, your child has a voice when it comes to pain assessment, prevention and treatment.

 - Pain “shots” are almost never needed.

-- Preventive treatment is best, because pain medication takes awhile to work and a child may not be able to identify the early onset of pain.
+- Preventive treatment is best.
+Pain medication often takes time to work and children often can’t identify the early onset of pain.

-- It is important to carefully watch how your child acts when trying any of these ideas.
-If something isn’t working, try something different.
+- What works well for one child may not work with another.
+It’s important to carefully watch how your child reacts.
+If something isn’t working, it’s okay to move on and try something different.